elec327/elec327.github.io/lab2/index.md

 5, indicating the next LED to be lit, and maintaining state from one function call to another.
 You will also need to adjust the clocks and timer interrupt setup code to achieve the desired timing.
-In principle, the code could all go in the interrupt, but in general it is best to have interrupt service routines execute as quickly as possible. **BONUS:** Make `next_led()` return an unsigned int, with the higher byte corresponding to PORT2 and the lower byte to PORT1.
-Then eliminate the switch statement and directly write the PORT1/2 values after the function call. **SUPER BONUS:** In addition to the pendant pattern described above, program the pendant to operate as a clock.
-Represent the second hand as a flashing LED that moves around the circle, blinking at 1 Hz in each position 6 times.
-In addition, light up the LEDs that correspond to the hour hand and the minute hand, assuming that we have a day divided into 4 six hour segments rather than two twelve hour ones.
-Or figure out another cool way of making a clock.
+In principle, the code could all go in the interrupt, but in general it is best to have interrupt service routines execute as quickly as possible.

+**Phase 2:** Make `next_led()` return an unsigned int (int because its 16 bits, but why should it be unsigned?) , with the higher byte corresponding to the next binary value that should appear on the 6 pins of PORT2 and the lower byte to the 2 pins of PORT1.
+This will allow you to eliminate the switch statement and directly write to PORT2 and PORT1 (though the PORT1 value will have to be appropriately masked).

+**BONUS:** Have the button put the pendant into LPM4 sleep with LEDs off and wake it up from sleep when it is pushed again.
+For the bonus, you might also want the pattern of LED flashing to be more interesting.

 To answer the following questions, you will need to refer to Chapters 5 and 12 of the User Guide.

-9. How do you set a pin to be an output?
+9. **(Not scored.)** How do you set a pin to be an output?
 What is the default mode for GPIO pins?

-10. If your main function begins with the instruction `BCSCTL2 = 0;` what will be the frequency of the CPU clock (`MCLK`)?
+10. **(Not scored.)** If your main function begins with the instruction `BCSCTL2 = 0;` what will be the frequency of the CPU clock (`MCLK`)?
 What will be the frequency of the submain clock (`SMCLK`)?
 (Hint: you will also need to figure out what the default setting for the DCO is, and assume that it is set.)
 (Second hint: the DCO in the MSP430g2553 is calibrated by default.)